 The project goal was to automate all of these account requests to result in a fully electronic online system that would eliminate the need for manual, paper-based processing.
 A Business Process Management solution was needed to streamline the request, approval and account creation process.
 More specifically, a system was needed to extended ODU’s identity management system and its database.

 The actual process is straightforward.
-The request is started through the home-grown identity management system, Monarch Identification and Authorization System (MIDAS) and includes a multitude of different requests that can all be processed with one workflow.
+A request is started through the home-grown identity management system, Monarch Identification and Authorization System (MIDAS) and includes a multitude of different requests that can all be processed with one workflow.

 Once the process is started, an eligibility check is performed to determine if the user is actually allowed to request certain types of accounts.
 If he or she is eligible, the request is recorded in FootPrints, a tool for tracking requests and problem reports.
 Bonita then sends the account request to the approvers and to account creation.